Indigenous Chefs in Edmonton

 Brad and Cindy Lazarenko

 Siblings Brad and Cindy Lazarenko own and operate favourite local eatery, Culina.
 They run a location at the Muttart Conservatory (currently closed during renovations), as well as their new takeout concept, Culina To Go, which is located in the trendy Oliver Exchange Building.
 Brad and Cindy are Métis, and to pay homage to their roots, have created Indigenous Mondays at their restaurants.
 Meals on Mondays centre around the Three Sisters ingredients— maize, beans and squash because the three ingredients are utilized in Indigenous culture and grow heavily around Alberta.
 Brad and Cindy use traditional ingredients to create amazing, delicious dishes with their own unique spin.

 From Mushkego - Treaty No. 9, and currently residing in Edmonton, Scott Iserhoff is the owner and operator of Peipeicheiow Pop-ups and Caterings.
 Using ingredients from the land (and sometimes right from the North Saskatchewan River Valley), Scott's food tells a story.
 Whether it's re-purposing traditional ingredients to make something new, or paying homage to his ancestors and dishing up family recipes, like his kokum’s blueberry cheesecake, you are sure to be satisfied!
 Scott's catering can be found at events around the city.

-Shane Chartrand, executive chef of SC Restaurant at the River Cree Resort and Casino, is one of Canada’s leading chefs and a front runner of Indigenous cuisine in Canada.
+Shane Chartrand is one of Canada’s leading chefs and a front runner of Indigenous cuisine in Canada.
 He has competed on shows like Chopped Canada and Iron Chef, and has also been a part of the Cook it Raw campaign and has participated in the Red Chef Revival television series.
 Shane uses his Indigenous heritage to influence his cooking, adding flair to his food.

 Christopher Ian Gladue